Medicine access programme

 Amryt Pharma believes that the best way for patients to obtain access to investigational medicines before they are approved is by participating in clinical trials.
 We recognise however that in some extreme cases, when it is not possible for a patient to participate in a clinical trial and all other available medical options have been exhausted, the patient’s physician may seek special access to an Amryt Pharma investigational medicine outside of a clinical trial.
 These situations are referred to in various ways, including expanded access, early access, compassionate use, named patient use and emergency use.

-How expanded access works
+How medicine access works

-Making decisions about requests for expanded access to an investigational medicine is always complex.
+Making decisions about requests for medicine access to an investigational medicine is always complex.
 As a result, Amryt Pharma has engaged a group of clinicians, expert in managing the conditions for which our medicinal products are being studied, to participate in a Governance Review Board.
 This Review Board is responsible for assessing the requests that Amryt Pharma receive to ensure that the use of an Amryt Pharma product, in the absence of a regulatory approval in that specific condition, is not putting patients at risk of unnecessary harm.

-To that end, Amryt Pharma may provide access to the Expanded Access Program, or a single request for expanded access use of an investigational medicine, only if the case has been reviewed and approved by the Amryt Pharma Governance Review Board and the benefit to the patients outweighs any potential risk.
+To that end, Amryt Pharma may provide access to the Medicine Access Program, or a single request for expanded access use of an investigational medicine, only if the case has been reviewed and approved by the Amryt Pharma Governance Review Board and the benefit to the patients outweighs any potential risk.

 The information that will be taken into consideration includes: